venky9885/templateproject/README.md

 A new Flutter project.

 ## Getting Started

+ Latest Flutter Version 2.5.0 With null safety ,Help to Add language in app and Theme

 This project is a starting point for a Flutter application that follows the [simple app state management tutorial](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).